Jump shot (basketball)

+Technique

+Though techniques differ from player to player, coaches and instructors stress "BEEF" when shooting: Balance, Eyes, Elbows, & Follow Through.
+Because players have different builds, play styles, and individual preferences, not every player strictly adheres to this form.

+When performing the jump shot maneuver, balance is paramount.
+While elite shooters like Stephen Curry and Klay Thompson can get off shots from a myriad of angles, a solid base—one with feet pointed towards the basket—greatly increases the chance of making the shot: "[p]roficient free throw shooters had greater knee and elbow flexion".
+A strong base that uses legs and core improves the chances the jump shooter will have of making a shot from distance—using legs and core to spring up will get the player enough power to get the ball in the basket.
+Eyes locked on the rim, shooters know what to aim for; some players elect to aim for the front of the rim, some the back.
+The elbow is considered the make-or-break aspect of a shooting form— having the elbow straight and in line with the rim keeps the ball on target, according to Steve Kerr.
+The shooting hand should be cocked onto the ball; when raising arms to shoot, the shooting arm should form an angle between 45º and 90º with the elbow straight.
+Following through on the shot puts rotation, or spin, on the ball to keep it on its trajectory.
+This is done by flicking the wrist and pointing fingers down.

 Debate still continues as to who invented the jump shot.
 In the NCAA collegiate archives, John Miller Cooper, who played at the University of Missouri in the 1930s, is recognized as the person to hoist the first jump shot.
 However, John Christgau, in The Origins of the Jump Shot, makes a strong case that Ken Sailors did so in May 1934.
 Sailors went on to play for the University of Wyoming and was selected as MVP of their 1943 NCAA Championship team.
 Sailors also played for five different teams in the old American Basketball League.
 Other people that Christgau credits with the jump shot are Glen "Glenn" Roberts, Myer "Whitey" Skoog, John "Mouse" Gonzales, Bud Palmer, Davage "Dave" Minor, “Jumping” Joe Fulks, Johnny Adams, and Belus Smawley.
 Hank Luisetti is credited with popularizing the jump shot.
 Paul Arizin popularized the running jump shot.